This fierce competition means there are lots of deals that allow you to save money on both your line rental and your call charges.

 Many landline providers offer some free calls on their deals while others specialise in offering low cost or free evening or weekend calls.
 Make sure you pick the package that charges you least for the types of calls you make the most.

-For example, if you're out most of the day but tend to use your home phone during the evening and on weekends then it makes sense to opt for the cheapest landline deal offering free evening and weekend calls rather than choosing a more expensive package that includes daytime calls.
+For example, if you're out most of the day but tend to use your home phone during the evening and on weekends it makes sense to opt for the cheapest landline deal offering free evening and weekend calls rather than choosing a more expensive package that includes daytime calls.

 Similarly if you use your telephone infrequently for international calls there's no point paying more for a deal that offers free international calls.